Phoebe Buffay: Role

-In the second season episode, "The One with Phoebe's Husband", it is revealed that Phoebe was legally married to a "hoping to be gay" Canadian ice dancer, Duncan Sullivan (Steve Zahn), for six years, to help him acquire his green card.
+In the second season episode, "The One with Phoebe's Husband", it is revealed that Phoebe was legally married to a "hoping to be gay" Canadian ice dancer, Duncan (Steve Zahn), for six years, to help him acquire his green card.
 The two divorce when he realizes that he is, in fact, heterosexual, and going to marry another woman.
 In "The One with the Baby on the Bus", Phoebe is temporarily replaced as the primary singer for Central Perk by a professional singer named Stephanie Schiffer, played by singer Chrissie Hynde.
 Phoebe's song "Smelly Cat" is introduced in the same episode.
 In "The One Where Eddie Moves In", a record company produces a full budget music video for the song, in which her voice is overdubbed by a much better singer; she turns down her record deal when she discovers the depth of the deception.

 Although the facets of Phoebe's character are manifold and extremely complex, Phoebe can generally be classified as kind-hearted, but ditzy and whimsical.
 Due in no small part to her extremely traumatic childhood, Phoebe has developed a child-like naïveté in an attempt to shield herself from the world's evils.
 In addition to being a vegetarian and an avid tree hugger, she also displays a remarkable lack of experience with the "darker sides" of life.
 In "The One Where Old Yeller Dies", it is shown that her deceased mother Lily would turn off films before a tragic ending, including the death of Old Yeller or Bambi's mother being shot.
 It is also revealed that she was never told the truth about Santa Claus.
 This is made all the more prominent as one of the running jokes of the show is Phoebe's seemingly infinite criminal record.
 She repeatedly makes reference to her underworld connections and crimes committed while living "on the streets".

 Much to the dismay of her friends (especially paleontologist Ross), Phoebe dabbles in trendy New Age ideas and superstitions throughout the series.
 She is convinced she can feel the presence of her dead grandmother in her old apartment, she senses the spirit of her mother in a lost cat, reads tea leaves, and dismisses Charles Darwin's theory of evolution as "too easy" in "The One Where Heckles Dies".
 Very in tune with her emotions and those of others, Phoebe sometimes serves as a rock to her friends.
 She especially shows a great deal of maternal instinct towards her younger brother Frank, despite the latter's lack of intelligence.